andersonmann/Desafio-Web-Sicredi/README.md

 # Technical test sicredi

-This code was developed to the selection of Sicredi.
+This code was developed to the selection of Sicredi.(enjoy)

 ## Getting Started